Open Illinois at the University of Illinois at Urbana-Champaign

 “Accreditation” is the primary means of assuring and improving the quality of higher education institutions and programs in the United States.
 Active for the past 100 years, this private, voluntary system of self-examination and peer review has been central to the creation of a US higher education enterprise that is outstanding in many respects.

 About the Higher Learning Commission

 The Higher Learning Commission (HLC) accredits degree-granting post-secondary educational institutions in a 19-state region of the United States, including our university.
-Institutions must seek reaffirmation of accreditation on a 10-year cycle, and we are working toward an on-site visit in Fall 2019 that should reaffirm our accreditation.
+Institutions must seek reaffirmation of accreditation on a 10-year cycle, and we are working toward a March 30, 2020, on-site visit that should reaffirm our accreditation.